Geometric Prior Based Deep Human Point Cloud Geometry Compression: Methodology

 \subsubsection{Residual Feature Calculation}

-After obtaining warped features of the aligned point cloud, it is straightforward to perform feature-level subtraction.
-Recent works on dynamic PCC~\cite{akhtar2022interframe,fan2022ddpcc} have performed inter prediction in the feature space.
-Following this vein, the proposed framework aims to factor out redundancy between a source point cloud and its variant in the feature domain.
+Having obtained warped features of the aligned point cloud, we can straightforwardly perform feature-level subtraction.
+Recent works~\cite{akhtar2022interframe,fan2022ddpcc} on dynamic PCC have performed inter prediction within feature space.
+Following this vein, the proposed framework removes redundancy between source and aligned point clouds in the feature domain.
 Specifically, we subtract the warped features of the aligned point cloud $\widetilde{\mathbf{F}}_\mathbf{T}^L$ from the features of the source point cloud $\mathbf{F}_\mathbf{S}^L$, resulting in residual features.
 This process can be formulated as

-where $\Delta \mathbf{F}^L$ denotes feature residuals in the last scale $L$.
-Feature-level alignment avoids the challenge of directly computing offsets in Euclidean space, which can be difficult due to the inherent complexity of accurately matching unordered points.
-Analogously, this attempt has also been proven to be effective in deep video compression~\cite{hu2021fvc}.
-It shrinks prediction errors caused by optical flow-based motion compensation in the pixel domain by computing feature-level residuals between extracted features and motion-warped features.
+where $\Delta \mathbf{F}^L$ denotes residual features in the scale $L$.
+Feature-level alignment circumvents the challenge of directly determining offset correspondences in the Euclidean coordinate space between unmatched, unordered points.
+A similar attempt has also been proven effective for deep video compression~\cite{hu2021fvc}, reducing prediction errors caused by optical flow-based motion compensation in the pixel domain.